-In terms of the social SA objectives the site provides opportunities for the creation of open space.
-However, uncertainties have been forecast for health as there is a busy road separating the site from the village centre which may pose an accident risk and could discourage the elderly, disabled people and children from moving around freely in the area.
-The site is located near to The Mount prison which could result in anxiety related to the fear of crime.
+Positive effects have been identified for the majority of the social and economic objectives, mainly as a result of the new housing meaning more residents who would help to make local facilities more viable.
+Uncertain effects have been forecast on the health objective as although development of the site could provide opportunities for open space (depending on the number of houses built), and encourage walking and cycling, there is a busy road separating the site from the village centre which may pose an accident risk and discourage the elderly, disabled people and children from moving around freely in the area.
+An adverse effect has been identified in relation to crime as the site is located near the prison which could result in anxiety related to the fear of crime.